intermine/im-docs/docs/get-started/tutorial/index.rst

 <sources>
 ^^^^^^^^^^

-The `<source>` elements list and configure the data sources to be loaded, each one has a `type` that corresponds to a directory in `git/intermine/bio/sources` or a subdirectory (the locations of sources to read are defined by `source.location` properties at the top of the file).
-These directories include parsers to retrieve data and information on how it will be integrated.
+The `<source>` elements list and configure the data sources to be loaded, each one has a `type` that corresponds to the name of the bio-source artifact (jar) which includes parsers to retrieve data and information on how it will be integrated.
 The `name` can be anything and can be the same as `type`, using a more specific name allows you to define specific integration keys (more on this later).

 `<source>` elements can have several properties: `src.data.dir`, `src.data.file` and `src.data.includes` are all used to define locations of files that the source should load.
 Other properties are used as parameters to specific parsers.